 Removing the cover

 - 1. Follow the procedure in Before Working Inside Your Computer. - 2.
 To remove the cover: - a.
-Slide the blue tab to release the cover from the computer [1]. - b.
-Slide the cover toward the back of the computer and lift it away from the computer [2].
+Loosen the captive screw that secures the cover to the computer [1]. - b.
+Slide the cover to release it from the computer [2].